-Well we got back ok.
-Flight was with EVA again and was excellent.
-When there is a good entertainment system on board, good food served and ample leg room.
-The downside is that we are back!
-Had a problem driving the car back from Heathrow as I couldn’t remember how to drive it, and things didn’t start well when I stalled the engine entering the M25, as I had forgotten that it wasn’t automatic anymore and you have to press the clutch.
-Then, there were those stupid London drivers, who didn’t understand that when I put my windscreen wipers on, I was changing lanes!!!!!!
-Obvious isn’t it?
-We got home at 11.30pm on Sunday.
-Woke up to the radio on Monday informing us that a light aircraft had crashed onto the A6 between Northampton and Mkt.
-Harborough just after 11.00pm last night, killing two.
-Lucky escape, we were on that road, just after 11.00pm.
+Well, we got back ok.
+The flight was with EVA again and was excellent, there is a good entertainment system on board, great food and ample leg room.
+The downside is that we are back in the chilly UK!
+I had a slight problem driving the car back from Heathrow as I couldn’t remember how to drive it, the journey didn’t start well when I stalled the engine entering the M25, as I had forgotten that it wasn’t an automatic and I had to press the clutch.
+Then, of course, there are those stupid London drivers, who didn’t seem to understand that when I put my windscreen wipers on, I was really changing lanes!!!!!!
+Obvious, isn’t it?
+We eventually got home around 11.30pm on Sunday.

-A little holiday extra: I was watching Thai TV one morning (in English) and I recognised the person being interviewed.
-It was the General, whose wife was having a birthday at the Boathouse Resort (Sue chatted to him).
-He is actually running the country.
-He is the head of the Armed forces who kicked Thaksin (Man City owner and ex Thai Prime minister)) out of the country.
+A little holiday extra: As I was watching Thai TV one morning (in English) after our adventure at the Paradise Boathouse Resort Hotel, I recognised the person being interviewed.
+It was the General that we met a few days prior and whose wife was supposedly having a birthday party by the lake (Sue chatted to him and Jamie was photographed with his daughter).
+He is now running the country.
+He is the head of the Armed forces; the party was really a celebration of the coup which kicked Thaksin (Man City owner and now ex-Thai Prime minister) out of office.
 As Sue said, “He seemed such a nice man.”

-Since being back we have had problems with jet-lag and keep waking up at 3.00am, but things are slowly getting back to normal.
-The pool was black when inspected, but a few brushings with the hose has put it back to its usual blue and crystal clear state.
-However, it’s too cold to swim in it while we have been back.
-All the vegetables were ready for picking, and it has been a bumper year for plums and pears.
-Though there is a tonne of tomatoes in the greenhouse they are particularly tasteless.
-The guinea-pigs were glad to see us, as I suspect they haven’t been going out as often as they should have.
+Since being back we have had problems with jet lag and keep waking at 3.00am, but slowly things are gradually getting back to normal.
+The pool was black when I inspected it on return, but a few brushings with the hose has put it back to its usual blue and crystal-clear state.
+However, it’s far too cold to swim in.
+Most of the vegetables in the garden were ready for picking, it has been a bumper year for plums and pears.
+Though there is a tonne of tomatoes in the greenhouse, this year they are particularly tasteless.
+The guinea pigs were very glad to see us, I suspect they haven’t been going out of their little hut in the pen as often as they should have.

-Sue has been busy washing everything and shopping to fill the empty fridges and larder (she always empties them before we go away for the summer, it has something to do with me switching the power off twice on past holidays and coming back to 6 week ripe food).
+Sue has been busy washing and shopping to fill the empty fridges and larders (she always empties them before we go away for the summer, it has something to do with me switching the power off twice on past holidays and returning to 6-week ripe and smelly food).

 Jamie is on a roll!!
-At present he can do no wrong!
+At present, he can do no wrong!
 On Monday, Tuesday and Wednesday he had driving lessons with Sue in Kettering.
-On Thursday he PASSED his driving test.
-He only had 3 minors and said that he knew he was going to pass as it felt as if he had driven perfectly.
-The examiner told Sue that he had been the best candidate they had had that week.
-Thursday he was also called for an interview for an apprentice ship AND he got it.
-ALSO, college confirmed his place on the course for the second year (they took 16 out of the 33 from the previous year).
-On Friday he, drove 125 miles to and from Mansfield to see his girlfriend.
-And then did it again on Saturday.
-On Saturday morning we installed the radio/CD/DVD/video/mp3 player into his car.
-He bought it in Thailand, and I was sceptical that it would work, but it does and went in with relatively little fuss.
+On Thursday he PASSED his driving test with only three minors, he said that he just knew he was going to pass as it felt as if he had driven perfectly.
+The examiner told Sue that he had been the best candidate he’d had that week.
+On Thursday he was also called to an interview for an apprenticeship AND he also got that.
+And to cap it all, the college confirmed his place on his course for a second year (they only took 16 out of the 33 from the previous year).
+On Friday, he drove 125 miles to and from Mansfield to see his girlfriend and then did it again on Saturday.
+On Saturday morning we installed a radio/CD/DVD/video/mp3 player into his car that he had bought in Thailand.
+I was sceptical that it would work, but it does and went in with relatively little fuss.

-Sarah kept her promise.
-In Thailand, I had confessed to her one afternoon that I was dying for a nice Ploughman’s lunch and I then went on to tell her what I thought constituted the perfect Ploughman’s.
-She promised that when we got home she would make me one, and she did.
-It was on Wednesday lunchtime (I came home from school specially) and it was PERFECT, if not a little too large.
-I finished it off for supper.
-She seems to have made a good start at Robert Smyth School, had some friends around to visit and watched a lot DVD’s and played on her keyboard.
+Sarah kept a promise.
+In Thailand, I had confessed to her one afternoon that I was dying for a nice Ploughman’s lunch, and I then went on to tell her what I thought constituted the perfect Ploughman’s.
+She promised that when we got home, she would make me one, and she did.
+Thoughtfully, it was on Wednesday lunchtime (I came home from school especially) and it was PERFECT, if not a little large.
+I had to finish it off for supper.